marriott-library/MaRMAT-Beta/README.md

 3. Use the command-line interface to navigate to the directory where you saved the files (e.g., `Downloads`, `Desktop`).

 4. Open the `MaRMAT-2.5.py` script in a text editor and provide the information for your files and what you want to analyze under "Example usage" at the very end of the script.
-Note: Additional detailed instructions for MacOS users can be found [HERE](https://github.com/marriott-library/MaRMAT/blob/main/Code/MacOS-UsersGuide.md).

 6. Save the script.